-Note on aid eligibility: Typically students entering without an MA are given a 5-year aid package and students entering post-MA are given a 3-year aid package.
+Note on aid eligibility: Entering students typically receive a 5-year aid package.
 A&S fellowships, which are awarded by the department, are counted as part of these packages.
-University fellowships such as the Mellon, Mitsubishi, Chancellor's Chinese, FLAS, Culture Studies, and Provost-Humanities, which are awarded from outside the department by open competition, also count toward these three and five year maximums.
+University fellowships such as the Mellon, Mitsubishi, Chancellor's Chinese, FLAS, Culture Studies, and Provost-Humanities, which are awarded from outside the department by open competition, also count toward the five years of aid.
 Successful applications for University fellowships thus do not extend the length of the typical aid package.
 They do, however, impressively build the student's CV and make successful application for prestigious external fellowships all the more likely.
 Such demonstrable markers of scholarly initiative are, in any case, important for future job placement; the department therefore strongly encourages students to apply to all fellowships and grants, internal as well as external, for which they become eligible.